 - Children Are Innocent: During the filming of The Shining, Kubrick didn't expose Danny Lloyd to the disturbing elements of the movie, and severely re-edited it to cut out anything scary.
 It got to the point where Lloyd thought he was starring in a boring drama about a family doing nothing in a hotel.
 A major Pet the Dog moment for Kubrick, seeing how it was happening simultaneously with his treatment of Shelley Duvall...

-- The Conspiracy: Kubrick's entire filmography shows a huge distrust of people and institutions.
+- The Conspiracy: Kubrick's entire filmography shows a huge distrust of humanity and institutions, like the government, the army, the police,...

 - Control Freak: One of the most insane perfectionists in movie history, sometimes requiring dozens of takes for very minor scenes.
 Very few actors got to ad-lib a single word in his movies, but the exceptions are remarkable, see Throw It In below.